ncastaldo/wecare-website-project/README.md

-# README
+# Project for "Hypermedia Applications" course, A.A.
+2017/2018

-## General info on team and web application
+## Information about the team and the web application

 - **Heroku** URL:  https://polimi-hyp-2018-team-10472465.herokuapp.com
 - **Bitbucket** repo URL:  https://bitbucket.org/polimihyp2018team10472465/polimi-hyp-2018-project/src/master/
 - Team administrator:   NICOLA, CASTALDO,   10472465,   polimi-hyp-2018-10472465
 - Team member n.2   :   ROBERT, AMAHIRWE,   10453754,   polimi-hyp-2018-10453754

+## General description of the project
+- "We Care" is a website for an Association devoted to support children and young adults.

+## Division of the work
-We worked mainly together, since we did not have any experience with HTML, CSS, JS and we wanted to learn as much as possible.
+- We worked mainly together, since we did not have any experience with HTML, CSS, JS and we wanted to learn as much as possible.

 ## Front-end

-The client-side languages we used are:
+Client side languages:

 - HTML5
 - CSS
 - JavaScript

-We took advantage of some external tools:
+External tools:

 - CSS - [Bootstrap](https://getbootstrap.com/)
 - CSS - [Animate](https://daneden.github.io/animate.css/)